 Dr Jan Smith

-Jan is a Chartered Psychologist and the Director of Healthy You Ltd. She has over 15 years’ experience in providing psychological support, to those affected by road traffic injuries, industrial injuries, serious assault and clinical negligence, in particular birth injuries.
-Jan carries out expert witness assessments and reports for those with psychological injuries sustained through serious injury, assault or clinical negligence.
+Jan is a Chartered Psychologist and the Director of Healthy You Ltd. She has over 15 year’s experience in providing psychological support, to those affected by serious injuries sustained through birth, road traffic injuries, industrial injuries, serious assault and clinical negligence.
+Jan also carries out expert witness assessments and reports for those with psychological injuries sustained through birth trauma or clinical negligence.

 In 2014, Jan developed our birth trauma service, which supports mums/birthing partners and staff affected by birth trauma.
 Jan has extensive experience in helping families through their litigation process, particularly in cases where their child sustained life-changing injuries at birth.
 She also supports staff who are experiencing high levels of stress, burnout, have been involved in a serious incident in their workplace, undergoing complaint proceedings, or are experiencing work-related trauma.